-- The provider’s application, deposit, letters of recommendation, etc., should not be sent to the host institution or sponsoring agency until the student has received formal notification from the International Studies Oversight Committee that he or she has been granted funding to participate.
-Admission to most programs is competitive and requires the approval not only of Cornell but also of the host institution.
+- The provider’s application, deposit, letters of recommendation, etc., should not be sent to the host institution or sponsoring agency until the student has received formal notification from the Office of International and Off-Campus Study that he or she has been granted funding to participate.
+Admission to most programs is competitive and requires the approval of both Cornell and the host institution.

-- For these programs the College reserves the right to limit the number of students and/or the amount of funding per student available for participation in any academic year.
-The Academic Standing Committee prioritizes each petition based on the following criteria:
+- For these programs, the College reserves the right to limit the number of students and/or the amount of funding per student available for participation in any academic year.
+The Ingenuity in Action Committee prioritizes each petition based on the following criteria:

 - students who have received no prior support through financial aid or Cornell funds, including campus programs and scholarships for off-campus study as a Cornell student;